sts10/radiation/README.md

 #### What's New in v 0.1.1

 Emergency bug fix for new posts created in first 9 days of a month.
-The day of the manth was " 3" rather than "03" and the space was finding its way into the .html name, which caused a lot of problems. v 0.1.1 applies a quick `gsub` fix.
+The day of the month was " 3" rather than "03" and the space was finding its way into the .html name, which caused a lot of problems. v 0.1.1 applies a fix where I use `%d` instead of `%e` in `post.rb`.

 #### What's New in v 0.1.0